-Last Friday, at our Strategic Partnerships Group Meeting Nick Fuhry, IT Global Sourcing Manager at Boston Scientific led an engaging conversation around the topic; Art and Science of Managing Vendors.
+Last Friday, at our Strategic Partnerships Group (SPG) Meeting Nick Fuhry, IT Global Sourcing Manager at Boston Scientific led an engaging conversation around the topic; Art and Science of Managing Vendors.
 A huge thank you to Prime Therapeutics for hosting us!

 We kicked off the meeting defining Vendor Management as a discipline that enables organizations to control costs, driver service excellence and mitigate risks to gain increased value from their vendors throughout the deal life cycle.
 Nick then outlined four aspects of vendor management as a continuous process flow.
 This process includes; segmentation – determining appropriate supplier relationships, collaboration – set targets that capture mutually beneficial business values, implementation – execute your plan to achieve set targets, and evaluation – measure the performance of your vendor management process.